May 22, 2020 Update:

 What is the last equalized secured property tax assessment roll?
 This refers to the once a year (every July) release of parcel characteristics data by the County Assessor's Office.
 The parcel data includes ownership, mailing address, site address, land use, acreage, building square footage, and County assessed values.

 How current is the ownership information in this equalized roll?
 Not very current.
-The last equalized roll was release in July 2019 generally reflecting real estate transactions through possible as old as January 2019.
+The last equalized roll was released in July 2019 generally reflecting real estate transactions through possible as old as of January 2019.
 We will augment our information with the most recent available data but that too will be months old.

 Important: If you have purchased a property subject to the assessment since January 1, 2019, please email proof of ownership to firstname.lastname@example.org so that you may receive a Notice and Ballot.
 Find out if your property is subject by reading the post referenced above and finding your property on the included web map.
 Proof of ownership may include a current utility bill or the top portion of the Final Closing/Settlement Statement showing the property address and escrow closing date.